zxpectre/gamechanger/README.md

         'snippet':
                 'html'    : generates a ready to use HTML dApp with a URL connector from a valid GCScript 'button'  : generates a ready to use HTML embeddable button snippet with a URL connector from a valid GCScript
-                'nodejs'  : generates a ready to use Node JS dApp with a URL connector from a valid GCScript 'react'   : generates a ready to use React dApp with a URL connector from a valid GCScript
+                'express' : generates a ready to use Node JS Express backend that redirects browser users to connect with the wallet, from a valid GCScript
+                'react'   : generates a ready to use React dApp with a URL connector from a valid GCScript
 Options:
         --args [gcscript] | -a [gcscript]:  Load GCScript from arguments